Pre-Clinical Education (Year 1 & Year 2)

 Robert Ketchum, PhD

-Senior Associate Dean Academic and Pre-Clinical Sciences & Professor of Biomedical Sciences
+Associate Dean of Pre-Clinical Education & Professor of Biomedical Sciences

 Administrative Assistant I